rikusoikkeli/social-media-exercise/README.md

 I built this as an exercise for the course "CS50’s Web Programming with Python and JavaScript" offered by Harvard.

 It comprises a lot of stuff.
 It's mainly built using Python's Django framework.
 But it also has HTML, CSS and JavaScript.
 A SQLite database.
-And as it's such a large project, there's really good automated tests there also.
+And as it's such a large project, there's good automated tests there also.